 1 Corinthians 16.
 The Apostle Paul urged the believers to take up collections for the saints in Jerusalem.
-He mentioned personal plans, gave final exhortations, final greetings and farewell.
+He mentioned personal plans, gave final exhortations, final greetings and finally bid farewell.

 Isaiah 2.
 The famous chapter containing “beating swords into plowshares” “study war no more” and the Day of the LORD is introduced.